Chapter 8 : Year 1: The Brothers

 The voice made Ginny jump.
 She had turned her attention away from the two men long enough for them to be able to land a few yards away from the team.
 Demelza took a step forwards and stopped on Ginny’s left side, and Dean walked over to her right.
 Ginny lifted her head and looked at the men.
 They were in her parents’ age, and their hair and beards were black.
 She had seen them several times in the Daily Prophet and during the Battle of Hogwarts the year before.
 It was Bellatrix Lestrange’s husband and brother-in-law.
 Ginny gulped.

-“We heard what your mum did, sweetheart,” Bellatrix’s husband – Ginny couldn’t remember if he was the one called Rodolphus or Rabastan.
+“We heard what your mum did, sweetheart,” said Bellatrix’s husband – Ginny couldn’t remember if he was the one called Rodolphus or Rabastan.
 He smiled, showing of a row of crooked, yellow teeth, and Ginny shivered.

 Ear-piercing screams could be heard from the other end of the pitch, but Ginny didn’t dare tear her eyes away from the Lestrange brothers.
 Her heart was beating fast, and she clenched her hands tightly to stop them from shaking and revealing how scared she was.
 Bellatrix’s husband took a step towards her, which made Dean grab her arm and step in between them.

-“You’ll have to kill me first,” Dean said flatly.
+“You’ll have to kill me first,” said Dean flatly.
 His voice was firm.

 Ginny could not bring herself to move, let alone talk.
 If she had been able to utter a single word she would have protested, but she couldn’t seem to do it.